 A Model ERK

 One way scientists determine how well they understand the workings of a cell is to see if they can simulate it in a computer program.
 Wiley and his colleagues developed such a model that included the oscillating ERK, as well as most of the players in the chain of command from EGF receptor on.

 To test the model, the team first used the model to predict how the oscillations would behave under conditions that kept ERK activated for a prolonged period of time.
 The model predicted the oscillations would die out if ERK stayed on.
 When the team performed a biochemical experiment in which they prevented ERK from de-activating, the percentage of cells oscillating dropped off, as the model predicted.

 To further explore the biological significance of the ERK cycles, Wiley's group would like to test whether other growth factors cause ERK to oscillate in breast cells and whether different types of cells exhibit the same sort of oscillations.
 Ultimately, they would like to know if they can tweak the oscillation to see how things change inside the cell.

 Reference: Harish Shankaran, Danielle L. Ippolito, William B. Chrisler, Haluk Resat, Nikki Bollinger, Lee K. Opresko and H. Steven Wiley, Rapid and Sustained Nuclear-Cytoplasmic ERK Oscillations Induced by Epidermal Growth Factor, Mol Syst Biol, DOI 10.1038/msb.2009.90 (http://www.nature.com/msb/index.html).

 This work was supported by PNNL as part of its systems biology initiative and the National Institutes of Health.

-Tags: Fundamental Science, EMSL, Biology, Health Science, Biomolecular Science, Cancer Research
+Tags: Fundamental Science, EMSL, Biology, Health Science, Molecular Biology and Biochemistry, Cancer Research